 8 tips to keep your teeth white

 Healthy, white teeth: that’s how we like it.
-Our teeth do not have to be so white that they glow in the dark, but we prefer to have teeth that aren’t discolored.
-We all know one way to prevent discoloration is not to smoke.
+Our teeth do not have to be so white that they glow in the dark, but we do prefer to have teeth that aren’t discolored.
+We all know that one way to prevent discoloration is to not smoke.
 But what else can you do – or not do – to prevent discoloration?

 1. Brush twice a day